 Not sure where to start?
 There are a handful of simple things you can do right away to make any website more comfortable for older adults.
 Accessibility features, visual clarity, and intuitive controls are the three main areas I always focus on:

-• Simple Navigation: Structure your site so the main menu is obvious and buttons are big and spaced out.
-Too many menu items can get overwhelming quickly.
+- Simple Navigation: Structure your site so the main menu is straightforward and buttons are large and well-spaced.
+Too many menu items can quickly become overwhelming.

 When building a site or editing content, preview it on a tablet or smartphone to check how easy it feels to scroll and read.
-If you find yourself squinting or hunting for the next step, chances are a senior will as well.
+If you find yourself squinting or hunting for the next step, chances are a senior will, too.

 Step-by-Step: Making Your Site Senior-Friendly

-5. Make Everything Keyboard Friendly: Some people skip the mouse and steer through keyboard tabs.
+- Make Everything Keyboard-Friendly: Some people skip the mouse and navigate with keyboard tabs.
 Make sure it is possible to move through the site smoothly this way.

 Every one of these changes can make a difference.
 I once adjusted the font and button sizes on a volunteer information portal for a local seniors group.
 The calls and emails asking for help dropped by half almost immediately, which was a clear sign we had made the right move.